About Us

 Charge: The Stewardship Council comprises retired librarians, former library staff, and members of the Marshall University community.
 The primary role of the Council is to provide feedback based on the members’ experiences in library leadership and the education sector.
 Their insights aim to attract and inspire future students, while also fostering meaningful mentorship opportunities.

-- Cora P. Teel, Retired Archivist, Marshall University.
-MLIS, University of South Carolina (1995)
+- Cora P. Teel, Retired Archivist, Marshall University; University of South Carolina (1995)

 Accrediting Process

-The School of Library Science is not currently accredited by the American Library Association (ALA).
-The School will apply for Precandidacy status with the ALA Committee on Accreditation (COA) in summer 2026, which is the first formal step in seeking ALA accreditation.
-Programs seeking initial accreditation must proceed through Precandidacy status, Candidacy status, and Initial Accreditation, as defined by ALA policy.
+In the fall of 2026, the School will apply for Precandidacy status with the ALA Committee on Accreditation (COA), the first formal step in the accreditation process.
+Under ALA policy, programs seeking initial accreditation move through three stages: Precandidacy, Candidacy, and Initial Accreditation.

-Precandidacy status indicates the institution’s and program’s commitment to achieving ALA accreditation and provides a mechanism for program development and formal communication with the COA.
-Precandidacy status does not guarantee or imply that a program will be granted Candidacy status or Initial Accreditation.
+Precandidacy status reflects an institution’s commitment to meeting ALA accreditation standards and provides a structured framework for program development and ongoing communication with the COA.
+While it is an important early step, Precandidacy does not guarantee advancement to Candidacy status or the granting of Initial Accreditation.